runtimeverification/k/k-distribution/k-tutorial/1_basic/13_rewrite_rules/README.md

 can be made.
 Note that the `--search` flag to krun only works if you pass `--enable-search` to kompile first.

+Unlike top-level rewrite rules, function rules are not associated with any particular set of cells in the configuration (although they can contain cells in their function arguments and return value).
+While top-level rewrite rules apply to the entire term being rewritten, function rules apply anywhere a function application for that function appears, and are immediately rewritten to their return value in that position.

 ### Exercise

 Pass a program containing no functions to `krun`.
 You can use a term of sort